Get 20 Poets here

 This anthology is a mélange of the experimental and the lyrical, written by poets in all stages of their careers, and reflects the cultural vibrancy that fuels contemporary Australian letters.

-While 20 Poets, including its translations (into the Hindi and the Spanish in 2018), may have a once-off print run for a given festival or event, it will predominantly be distributed as an electronic book in portable document format.
+While 20 Poets, including its translations (into future Hindi and the Spanish), may have a once-off print run for a given festival or event, it will predominantly be distributed as an electronic book in portable document format.
 Central to Cordite Books and its authors is the visual appearance of the work, and the ways in which positive and negative space are engaged across a verso–recto spread.
 Read it on as large a screen as possible, in two-page view display, to deliver the intended look of the poetry.

 Each poet included here is represented by four pages of poetry and the preface from their Cordite book.
 Many of the publications are book-length poems, and this inclusion provides a greater context for the work.
 These four pages are allotted to display the range and style of each poet.